Icofunding/cgs-contracts/README.md

 - votesNo (uint): Votes that the project is not doing a proper use of the funds.
 Updated during Reveal stage
 - callback (address): The address to call when the vote ends
 - finalized (bool): If the result of the project has already been informed to the callback
+- totalVotes (uint): Total number of votes (at the moment of voting, no matter if revealed or not)

 **Params:**
 * (uint): ID of the vote